rayroj88/GroceryGenie/README.md

 - Brandon: I need to get better at using Jira to link tasks to commits etc.

 - Ray: I could have prioritized my work better to avoid finishing tasks on the last 2 days of the sprint.
 Next time I will space out my tasks more evenly.

+- salem: I have to learn jira better and bitbucket and also learn how to use gitckracken better

 ### What might be impeding us from performing better:
 - Gitkraken proper usage. making sure we all know how to use it correctly and merge all of our code to main.